somestupidgirl/open_agb_firm/README.md

 `float brightness` - Screen lift
 * Default: `0.0`

+### Advance Video
+Advance video-related settings (EXPERIMENTAL!
+Expect graphical issues!)

+`bool advanceDisplayControl` - Enable or disable control of additional display control
+* Default: `false`

+`float gbaGammaStep` - How much to adjust the GBA gamma by
+* Default: `0.05`

+`float lcdGammaStep` - How much to adjust the LCD gamma by
+* Default: `0.05`

+`float contrastStep` - How much to adjust the contrast/gain by
+* Default: `0.05`

+`float brightnessStep` - How much to adjust the brightness/lift by
+* Default: `0.05`

 ### Game
 Game-specific settings.
 Only intended to be used in the per-game settings (romName.ini in `/3ds/open_agb_firm/saves`).